Marathon County, Wisconsin

-Marathon County is a county located in the U.S. state of Wisconsin.
+Marathon County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 138,013.
 Its county seat is Wausau.
 It was founded in 1850, created from a portion of Portage County.
 At that time the county stretched to the northern border with the Upper Peninsula of Michigan.
 It is named after the battlefield at Marathon, Greece.

 Marathon County comprises the Wausau, WI Metropolitan Statistical Area and is included in the Wausau–Stevens Point–Wisconsin Rapids, WI Combined Statistical Area.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 1576 sqmi, of which 1545 sqmi is land and 31 sqmi (2.0%) is water.
-It is the largest county in Wisconsin by land area and fourth-largest by total area.
+According to the U.S. Census Bureau, the county has an area of 1576 sqmi, of which 1545 sqmi is land and 31 sqmi (2.0%) is water.
+It is Wisconsin's largest county by land area and fourth-largest by total area.